darenliang/dscli/README.md

 ### Installation

 Make sure you have go installed (version 1.13+ is required).
 ```
 go get -u github.com/darenliang/dscli
 ```

+### Initial Setup

+* Empty Discord server
+* Invited Discord bot that has permissions to manage servers
+* You'll need the Discord bot token and the server id

 ### Quickstart

+A complete setup guide can be found at:
 ```
 dscli quickstart
 ```